senguyen1011/state-purity/README.md

 ## The State Purity Test

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and inspired by the [Rice Purity Test](http://ricepuritytest.com/).
+All questions were taken directly from the Rice Purity Test.
+Please, this was just a project to learn React, do not view me as immature for making this.

 ### How To Interpret the Test